-The fixed dome biogas system is also known as Chinese model biogas plant which was developed and built in China the 1930s.
-The unit consists of an underground brick masonry compartment (fermentation chamber) with a dome on the top for gas storage.
+The Chinese developed and built the fixed dome biogas system in the 1930s.
+The unit consists of an underground brick masonry compartment (fermentation chamber) with a dome for gas storage.

 Fig 1.
 Fixed dome biogas plant.
-Numbers in thefigure correspond to: 1.
+The numbers in the figure correspond to 1.
 Mixing tank with inlet pipe 2.
 Digester 3.
 Compensating and removal tank 4.
 Gasholder 5.
 Gaspipe 6.
 Entry hatch, with gastight seal and weighted 7.
-Difference in level = gas pressure in cm WC 8.
+The difference in level = gas pressure in cm WC 8.
 Supernatant scum; broken up by varying level 9.
 Accumulation of thick sludge 10.
-Accumulation of grit and stones 11.
+Collection of grit and stones 11.
 Zero line: filling height without gas pressure.

 A fixed-dome biogas plant consists of an enclosed digester with a fixed, non-movable gas space.
 The gas is stored in the upper part of the digester.
 When gas production commences, the slurry is displaced into the compensating tank.
-Gas pressure increases with the volume of gas stored, therefore the volume of the digester should not exceed 20 m³.
-If there is little gas in the holder, the gas pressure is low.
-If the gas is required at constant pressure (e.g., for engines), a gas pressure regulator or a floating gasholder is required.
+Gas pressure increases with the volume of gas stored.
+Therefore the volume of the digester should not exceed 20 m³.
+The gas pressure is low if there is little gas in the holder.
+A gas pressure regulator or a floating gasholder is needed if the gas is required at constant pressure (e.g., for engines).
 Engines require a great deal of gas, and hence large gasholders.
 The gas pressure then becomes too high if there is no floating gasholder.

-Fixed dome biogas units have low construction cost, no moving parts, no rusting steel parts, hence long life (20 years or more), underground construction, affording protection from winter cold and saving space, creates employment locally.
+Fixed dome biogas units have low construction costs, no moving parts, and no rusting steel parts.
+Hence long life (20 years or more), underground construction, affording protection from winter cold and saving space creates employment locally.

-Plants often not gaslight (porosity and cracks), gas pressure fluctuates substantially and is often very high, low digester temperatures.
+Plants often do not gaslight (porosity and crack; gas pressure fluctuates substantially and is usually very high, low digester temperatures.

-Fixed-dome plants can be recommended only where construction can be supervised by experienced biogas technicians.
+These plants can only be recommended where experienced biogas technicians can supervise construction.

 Deenbandhu – Fixed Dome Biogas

-The image above shows the Indian fixed dome design with the bottom curved portion excavated by manual labour to the exact size.
-The depth and radius of bottom curved portion varies according to the size of the plant.
+The image above shows the Indian design with the bottom curved portion excavated by manual labour to the exact size.
+The depth and radius of the bottom curved portion vary according to the size of the plant.